Passenger cruiser ’Monte Rosa’ was built in Hamburg 1930 working the Baltic, Mediterranean and South Atlantic between 1931-39.

 Her original trans-atlantic route provided passage for European migrants to South America, an inconspicuous and somewhat ironic precursor to the future attention grabbing headlines that a single journey of primarily Caribbean settlers to the UK would bring just three years after World War II.

 Captured at Kiel in 1945, the Monte Rosa could easily have been despatched to the breakers yard.
-However, the ship was retained and renamed Empire Windrush.
+However, the ship was refitted and renamed Empire Windrush.

-Who could possibly have foreseen that Nazi exploitation of the vessel was to be so spectacularly eclipsed by a heartening, positive, unique and defining event in British social history.
+Who could possibly have foreseen that Nazi exploitation of the vessel would be so spectacularly eclipsed by a British decision which serendipitously lead to a heartening, positive and defining event in our social history.

 The year before her demise, Empire Windrush took part in the Fleet Review at Spithead, June 1953 marking the Coronation of Her Majesty Queen Elizabeth II.